Should You Invest in Newell Brands Inc. (NWL) Now?

-Newell Brands Inc. (NASDAQ: NWL)’s stock price has decreased by -2.61 compared to its previous closing price of 15.30.
-However, the company has experienced a 0.88% gain in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 02/10/23 that Newell Brands Slashes Profit Targets, Changes CEOs
+Newell Brands Inc. (NASDAQ: NWL) has a higher price-to-earnings ratio of 30.55x compared to its average ratio,, and the 36-month beta value for NWL is at 0.93.
+Analysts have varying views on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 7 as “hold,” and 1 as “sell.”

-Newell Brands Inc. (NASDAQ: NWL) has a higher price-to-earnings ratio of 31.57x compared to its average ratio,, and the 36-month beta value for NWL is at 0.93.
+The average price suggested by analysts for NWL is $16.25, which is $1.67 above the current market price.
+The public float for NWL is 411.41M, and currently, shorts hold a 5.23% of that float.
+The average trading volume for NWL on February 28, 2023 was 4.51M shares.

 Sponsored

-NWL’s stock has risen by 0.88% in the past week, with a monthly rise of 0.47% and a quarterly rise of 14.00%.
-The volatility ratio for the week is 3.80% while the volatility levels for the last 30 days are 3.68% for Newell Brands Inc. The simple moving average for the last 20 days is -3.89% for NWL stock, with a simple moving average of -12.04% for the last 200 days.
+Newell Brands Inc. (NWL) has experienced a -3.22% fall in stock performance for the past week, with a -8.85% drop in the past month, and a 9.41% rise in the past quarter.
+The volatility ratio for the week is 3.42%, and the volatility levels for the past 30 days are at 3.74% for NWL.
+The simple moving average for the last 20 days is -5.27% for NWL stock, with a simple moving average of -13.77% for the last 200 days.

 Analysts’ Opinion of NWL